Gdoc/Admin

 The pattern of rising divorce rates, followed by a plateau or fall in some countries (particularly richer countries) might be partially explained by the differences in divorce rates across cohorts, and the delay in marriage we see in younger couples today.

-Economists Betsey Stevenson and Justin Wolfers looked in detail at the changes and driving forces in marriage and divorce rates in the US.13 They suggest that the changes we see in divorce rates may be partly reflective of the changes in expectations within marriages as women entered the workforce.
+Economists Betsey Stevenson and Justin Wolfers looked in detail at the changes and driving forces in marriage and divorce rates in the US.13 They suggest that the changes we see in divorce rates may be partly reflective of the changes in expectations within marriages as women enter the workforce.
 Women who married before the large rise in female employment may have found themselves in marriages where expectations were no longer suited.
-Many people in the postwar years married someone who was probably a good match for the postwar culture, but ended up being the wrong partner after the times had changed.
+Many people in the postwar years married someone who was probably a good match for the postwar culture but ended up being the wrong partner after the times had changed.
 This may have been a driver behind the steep rise in divorces throughout the 1970s and 1980s.

 The share of marriages ending in divorce

-Trends in crude divorce rates give us a general overview of how many divorces happen each year, but need to be interpreted with caution.
+Trends in crude divorce rates give us a general overview of how many divorces happen each year but need to be interpreted with caution.
 First, crude rates mix a large number of cohorts – both older and young couples; and second, they do not account for how the number of marriages is changing.

 In the chart here we show the percentage of marriages which ended in divorce in England and Wales since 1963.
 This is broken down by the number of years after marriage – that is, the percentage of couples who had divorced five, ten and twenty years after they got married.